 If you’re in the middle of modernizing your TV den, consider swapping your cable and satellite providers with a streaming video service.
 More and more consumers are cutting the cord and going with internet-delivered movies and live TV over traditional services.
 That’s because streaming offers more convenience and personalization.
 And it’s cheaper.

-Furthermore, it’s also becoming so popular that the mother of all media companies, Disney, is getting into the game with Disney+ launching at $6.99 per month.
-Apple, too, has put its mark on the genre, with the forthcoming Apple TV+ service undercutting all rivals at $4.99 per month.
-Both services begin streaming in November 2019.
+Furthermore, it’s also becoming so popular that the mother of all media companies, Disney, is getting into the game with Disney+ recently launched at $6.99 per month.
+Apple, too, has put its mark on the genre, with its new Apple TV+ service undercutting all rivals at $4.99 per month.

 But what is streaming video anyway?
 And how do you get started using it?
 Here’s a short guide to cutting the cord and streaming, where we answer some basic questions.